serenity-is/docs/api/js/corelib/classes/RemoteView.md

 `any`

-The ID of the item to delete
+The ID of the item to delete.

 #### Returns